 This is a problem that can usually be solved with a couple extra installation steps.
 Other times, though, there is no simple solution.

 For example, installing different brands of HVAC equipment can be tricky.
 Even matching modulating with similar variable-speed technology can be problematic when it’s separate brands.
 The reason for this is the sophistication of the equipment, which actively communicates with the thermostat and other HVAC equipment.
 It can be hard to find compatible equipment that utilizes all the functionality of your heating and cooling units, and hard to find a thermostat capable of communicating with both.

 Most times, matching “like with like” both in terms of efficiency and brand is the simplest solution.
 But if you’re only replacing a furnace, but not the air conditioner, it may be something you need to keep in mind.

 Furnace Installation Considerations

-For the most part, installation of a single-stage, dual-stage, or variable-speed furnace is the same.
+For the most part, installation of a single-stage, dual-stage, or modulating furnace is the same.
 The biggest differences will be in the thermostat needed to run them properly, and possibly some extra wiring to the thermostat (though this is rare).

 That’s not to say that there won’t be installation considerations beyond the furnace itself.
 You may need to consider things like ductwork or gas lines.
 But the equipment type will be largely the same.